Director of Research & Development

-Dr. Patrick Hyland has over 10 years' experience in organizational research and consulting.
+Dr. Patrick Hyland is a partner with The Conference Board in The Engagement Institute™ and has over 10 years' experience in organizational research and consulting.
 At Sirota, he is engaged in all aspects of survey research with clients such as FedEx Ground, Tiffany, and Shell.
 His specialty is helping senior leaders, survey professionals, and Human Resource managers identify organization-wide strengths, weaknesses, and opportunities for improvement.
 Most recently, he helped American Express develop a customized employee engagement survey feedback model.

 Dr. Hyland is a frequent presenter at the Society for Industrial & Organizational Psychology (SIOP) Annual Conference.
 In 2009, he participated in a symposium on Academic and Practitioner Perspectives on Solutions to Work-to-Nonwork Conflict with representatives from Dell, American Express, Baruch, and USF.
 He also was part of a panel discussion that focused on understanding resistance to change from multiple levels and perspectives.
 In 2008, he presented at an interactive poster session on “Resistance to Organizational Change: The Impact of Followers’ Disposition to Change & Supervisors’ Leadership Style.”